ekremerakin/RealWorldOccludedFaces/README.md

 Our dataset will be released soon.

+# Pre-processing
+For face detection a combination of MTCNN and RetinaFace is used.
+The bounding boxes are extanded by a factor of 0.3 to include the whole head as described in [1].

 ## References
 [1] Cao, Q., Shen, L., Xie, W., Parkhi, O. M., & Zisserman, A. (2018, May).
 Vggface2: A dataset for recognising faces across pose and age.
 In 2018 13th IEEE international conference on automatic face & gesture recognition (FG 2018) (pp. 67-74).
 IEEE.